 to do the illustrations and art work for the book (In Memory of My Feelings).

 In the 1970s, Jasper Johns met with another author, Samuel Beckett, who requested that he would design the art work for his written piece, Fizzles.
 This was the beginning of a change in the work that Johns would create during this time period, which showcased a more monotone, and simple art form that he was working on.

 During this decade, the work which Jasper Johns would create, would take another turn, and transition over to a new style.
 Autobiographical paintings were some that Johns created during this period; this went against the statement he had made earlier on in his career, which he described he did not paint with emotion.
 For those who had followed his career, the work created during this period, seemed to be a betrayal of his earlier works, and the style which his fans had come to adore for so long.

-Together with Rauschenberg and several Abstract Expressionist painters of the previous generation, Jackson Pollock, Willem de Kooning, and Barnett Newman, Johns is one of most significant and influential American painters of the twentieth century.
+Together with Rauschenberg and several Abstract Expressionist painters of the previous generation, Jackson Pollock, Willem de Kooning, and Mark Rothko, Johns is one of most significant and influential American painters of the twentieth century.
 He also ranks with Durer, Rembrandt, Francisco Goya, Edvard Munch, and Picasso as one of the greatest printmakers of any era.
 In addition, he makes many drawings - unique works on paper, usually based on a painting he has previously painted - and he has created an unusual body of sculptural objects.